-financial and societal cost of obesity and associated non-communicable disease has led to urgent calls to develop an effective preventative strategy at a global level, with the WHO advocating for cohesive implementation led by federal governments.2 3
+financial and societal cost of obesity and associated non-communicable disease has led to urgent calls to develop an effective preventative strategy at a global level, with the WHO advocating for cohesive implementation led by federal governments.

-There is a lack of empirical evidence to support policy decisions for population wide, complex public health issues such as obesity public health issues such as obesity prevention strategies.
-The concern of developing a 'nanny state' by restricting an individual's freedom has shifted focus towards individual responsibility; however, the government's role in creating accountability for health promoting environments is recognised as integral to address the epidemic.
-To 10 11 known to be difficult to develop due to the practicalities of obtaining the 'high quality' evidence as traditionally valued in evidence-based medicine.
+There is a lack of empirical evidence to support policy decisions for population wide, complex public health issues such as obesity and ethical concern around regulating individual choice in the context of obesity prevention strategies.6-9 The concern of developing a 'nanny state' by restricting an individual's freedom has shifted focus l simi towards individual responsibility;7-9 however, the government's role in creating accountbility for health promoting environments is ecognised as integral to address the pidemic.
+Evidence-based policy in public health is g ability for health promoting environments is recognised as integral to address the epidemic.

+known to be difficult to develop due to the practicalities of obtaining the 'high quality' evidence as traditionally valued in evidencebased medicine.
 Where evidence for effective intervention is inadequate, stakeholders' opinions are highly valued by experts and may be a useful adjunct to inform policy decisions.
-Research supports the feasibility of involving a diverse range of stakeholders' perspectives in complex policy decisions; 13 14 however, in the context of obesity, some perspectives are more dominant than others.
-15 Vested interests within some stakeholder groups, in particular those of industry, have been suggested to stimulate conflicting priorities.
-16
+Research supports the feasibility of involving a diverse range of stakeholders' perspectives in complex policy decisions;